yoheinakajima/mindgraph/readme.md

 # MindGraph

 Welcome to MindGraph, a proof of concept, open-source, API-first graph-based project designed for natural language interactions (input and output).
 This prototype serves as a template for building and customizing your own CRM solutions with a focus on ease of integration and extendibility.
+Here is the [announcement on X](https://twitter.com/yoheinakajima/status/1769019899245158648), for some more context.

 ## Getting Started